howprice/sdl2-sokoban/README.md

 ### Windows

 Run genie_vs2017.bat or genie_vs2019.bat to generate the Visual Studio Solution and Project files into the 'build' folder.
-Build and run from within Visual Studio.
+Build and run from within Visual Studio, or build from *Visual Studio Native Tools Command Prompt* with [MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild?view=vs-2019).

 ### Linux

-[Download dependencies](https://www.libsdl.org/download-2.0.php) and install from source, or install using a package manager.
-For example, for Ubuntu and Raspberry Pi:

-	$ sudo apt-get install libsdl2-dev
-	$ sudo apt-get install libsdl2-image-dev
-	$ sudo apt-get install libsdl2-ttf-dev

 Clone this repo, build the makefiles and build: